-Moreover, in the ensuing decades, thanks to strict laws governing how pork is raised and handled, the prevalence of Trichinella in pork plummeted, to the point where, by the mid-1990s it had been pretty much totally eradicated.
+What's more, in later decades, stricter laws governing the ways pork can be raised and handled helped drive the prevalence of trichinella way down, to the point where, by the mid-1990s it had been nearly completely eradicated.

-Another change is that modern pork is much leaner (less fatty) than it was in decades past.
-And leaner meat means that it's much more prone to drying out if it's overcooked.
+Another change is that modern pork is much leaner (less fatty) than it was in decades past, making it much more prone to drying out if it's overcooked.

 It was just the way they'd always been told to cook pork.
 If their parents or grandparents were around in the '40s and '50s, chances are they learned to cook pork that way and just kept passing it on.

-A great and useful tool is a digital probe thermometer that can be set to alert you with a beep when the meat reaches the target temperature.
+A great tool to help you stay on top of your temperatures is a digital probe thermometer that can be set to alert you when the meat reaches its target temperature.